 Write As You Speak

-One quick way to improve your resume is to replace all forms of the word utilize with like forms of the word use.
+Back to this post’s topic, one quick way to improve your resume is to replace all forms of “utilize” with like forms of “use.”
 Word’s Edit/Find/Replace commands will help you do that:

 Is it Utilize or Utilise?